-Oum El Banine has a home for the women (in french la foyer), where they can live before and after giving birth.
+Oum El Banine has a home for the women where they can live before and after giving birth.
 It is a two-room apartment situated in the district of Essalam in Agadir.
 There is room for 6-7 women and it is always full.
 The women usually come during the last month of the pregnancy.
 After giving birth they can stay another 40 days.
-In la foyer the women get economic, medical and psychological help.
+In the women’s house, the women get economic, medical and psychological help.
 If needed, they can also get help in the administrative and legal domains.

 In some cases Oum El Banine can be a link between the women and their families.
 Oum El Banine initiates the contact and can sometimes send a representative to visit the families – trying to talk to them and make them accept their daughter’s situation.
 Some of the women can never go home again, but in some cases Oum El Banine is succeeding and the women can be reintegrated in their families.